asidorov72/profitsmadeingermany.com/wp-content/plugins/wp-cerber/readme.txt

 Moreover, you can create your Custom login page and forget about automatic attacks to the default wp-login.php, which takes your attention and consumes a lot of server resources.
 If an attacker tries to access wp-login.php they will be blocked and get a 404 Error response.

-= Limit login attempts with log and export =
+= Log, filter out and export activities =

 WP Cerber tracks time, IP addresses and usernames for successful and failed login attempts, logins, logouts, password changes, blocked IP and actions taken by itself.
 Export them to a CSV file.